fossgect/HACKTOBER-FIESTA22/pygame/read me.md

-Rock,Paper and Scissors game using python
+Flappy Bird game using python